What Is the CFTC Commitment of Traders Report?

 |---|---|---|---|

-Commercial traders deal with the physical reality of supply and demand.
-A gold mining company that sells futures to lock in a price for next quarter's output is a commercial trader.
-A wheat farmer who shorts corn futures ahead of harvest is a commercial trader.
+Commercial Hedgers deal with the physical reality of supply and demand.
+A gold mining company that sells futures to lock in a price for next quarter's output is a Commercial.
+A wheat farmer who shorts corn futures ahead of harvest is a Commercial.
 Their positioning is considered the most informed signal in the COT report — but with an important nuance.

 Commercials are not necessarily predicting that price will fall when they short.
 A gold miner who shorts at $2,500/oz is not calling a top — they are locking in a price that makes their mine profitable for the next 12 months.
 They would be "happy to be wrong" if gold rallies further, because their physical inventory is worth more.
 This means Commercials can remain heavily short through an entire bull market, and often do.
 The signal is not that price will reverse — it is that the risk-reward of chasing the trend has deteriorated from the perspective of those who know the fundamentals best.

-Hedge funds and managed money firms use sophisticated algorithms to capture trend momentum.
-They are not wrong about direction — but they are systematically late.
-They pile into trends after momentum is established, often concentrating their positions precisely when the trend is most exhausted.
+Hedge funds and managed money firms — the Large Speculators — use sophisticated algorithms to capture trend momentum.
+They are not wrong about direction, but they are systematically late.
+They pile into trends after momentum is established, often concentrating positions precisely when the trend is most exhausted.
 When Large Speculators reach an all-time net long position, it is not a signal to join them.
 It is often the opposite.

-Small Speculators: A Liquidity Signal, Not Just a Sentiment Signal
+Small Speculators (the Retail Crowd): A Liquidity Signal, Not Just a Sentiment Signal

-Small Speculators are below the CFTC reporting threshold — primarily retail traders and small funds.
-They are often described as "wrong at extremes," but understanding why is more useful than the observation alone.
+Small Speculators — retail traders and small funds below the CFTC reporting threshold — are often described as "wrong at extremes," but understanding why is more useful than the observation alone.
 Small Speculators are typically under-capitalised and highly leveraged.
 When they reach a net long extreme, thousands of accounts are holding positions near their maximum risk tolerance.

 This creates a liquidity trap.
 If price ticks down even modestly, cascading margin calls force involuntary liquidation — accelerating the move against them.
 The extreme positioning is not just a contrarian sentiment signal; it is a structural fragility signal.
 The "weak hands" are fully loaded, and their stop-losses become fuel for the reversal.